What We Do

 We aim to cover the costs of the exhibition and auction events from sponsorship from The Sovereign Group and others leaving funds raised at the auction to be distributed without dilution to charitable artistic causes.

 The aim of the Foundation is to use the collection of winners for charitable purposes.
 We loan the paintings to organisations who have assisted us and others.
 This gives further exposure to the artist.
-Long term we hope and expect to donate the collection to a suitable museum, house it in a permanent public home of our own, sell it and apply to funds to charity or something else which will benefit the artist and assist the charitable aims of the Foundation.
+Long term we hope and expect to donate the collection to a suitable museum, house it in a permanent public home of our own, sell it and apply the funds to charity or something else which will benefit the artist and assist the charitable aims of the Foundation.
 What we decide to do with the collection will depend on the quality of the collection and the possibilities at the time.

 The first Asian prize took place in 2003.
 Due to overwhelming success the Foundation expanded to London and the Sovereign European Art prize was established in 2005.